ratatatatcode/ratatatatcode/README.md

 If you happen to be looking for an intern or trainee for your company, feel free to contact me.
 I would love to gain experience in the IT industry at this stage of my career.

-My repository looks clean right now.
-I'm rebuilding my skill set, focusing on projects where I relied less or not at all on GPT/other LLMs.

 <div style="display: flex; justify-content: space-between;">
   <img src="https://github-readme-stats.vercel.app/api?username=ratatatatcode&show_icons=true&theme=dark" alt="GitHub Stats" height="150px">
   <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=ratatatatcode&layout=compact&theme=dark" alt="Top Languages" height="150px"">